jonluca/Anubis-DB/README.md

 | 403 | Invalid domain or subdomains |
 | 500 | Error saving or retrieving new subdomains |

+## Limits

+You're limited to 100 requests per 15 minute period.

+There is also a 10,000 subdomain limit.

 ## Contributing